sebhildebrandt/systeminformation/README.md

-Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark of the Debian Project, Ubuntu is a trademark of Canonical Ltd., FreeBSD is a registered trademark of The FreeBSD Foundation, NetBSD is a registered trademark of The NetBSD Foundation, Docker is a trademark of Docker, Inc., Sun, Solaris, OpenSolaris and registered trademarks of Sun Microsystems.
+Raspberry Pi is a trademark of the Raspberry Pi Foundation, Debian is a trademark of the Debian Project, Ubuntu is a trademark of Canonical Ltd., FreeBSD is a registered trademark of The FreeBSD Foundation, NetBSD is a registered trademark of The NetBSD Foundation, Docker is a trademark of Docker, Inc., Sun, Solaris, OpenSolaris and registered trademarks of Sun Microsystems, VMware is a trademark of VMware Inc, Virtual Box is a trademark of Oracle Corporation, Xen is a registered trademark of Xen Project, QEMU is a trademark of Fabrice Bellard, bochs is a trademark of The Bochs Project.

 All other trademarks are the property of their respective owners.